Our Watch Awards Frequently Asked Questions

 How do I submit an entry?

 To submit your entry, visit www.walkleys.com and follow the online prompts.
-At the end of the online submission process, you will be sent a confirmation email, which you must print, sign and end back to the The Walkley Foundation, 245 Chalmers Street, Redfern, NSW, 2016.
+At the end of the online submission process, you will be sent a confirmation email, which you must print, sign and send back to the Our Watch Awards c/o The Walkley Foundation, 245 Chalmers Street, Redfern, NSW, 2016.

 What do I need to submit my work for an Our Watch Award?